-Our policy aligns with current national planning policies and guidance: NPPF para.
-103 limiting the need to travel and offering a genuine choice of transport modes Mid Devon Local Plan Our policy relates to the following Local Plan policies: Policy S1 - Sustainable development Policy S8 - Infrastructure
+Our policy aligns with current national planning policies and guidance:

+NPPF para.
+105 limiting the need to travel and offering a genuine choice of transport modes

+Policy S1 - Sustainable development

+Policy S8 - Infrastructure

 Policy No. TR03 Traffic Management

 Development proposals should identify the realistic level of traffic they are likely to generate.
 They must assess the potential impact of this traffic on pedestrians, cyclists, road safety, parking and congestion within the Silverton neighbourhood area and include measures to mitigate any impacts.